-The basis on which the entire programme is developed is linked to the study of economics, law and institutions, and international policies.
+The basis on which the entire program is developed is linked to the study of economics, law and institutions, and international policies.
 We will also provide multidisciplinary and managerial knowledge necessary to address issues such as sustainable development, globalization of markets, population aging, migration phenomena and, more generally, forms of cooperation between public authorities and private economic operators aimed at to the achievement of a common goal, such as the provision of a service or the creation and management of a project.

-The study of the areas of intersection between public and private, from the local to the global level, requires skills both in the economic-financial sector, and in the public policy sector, as well as the knowledge of the regulatory legal and communication aspects relating to the relationships between the parties .
-Participants are offered a series of courses on Lugano campus and Milan campus.
-The programme is completed with the development of a thesis and an internship in a national or international institution.
+The study of the areas of intersection between public and private, from the local to the global level, requires skills both in the economic-financial sector and in the public policy sector, as well as the knowledge of the regulatory legal and communication aspects relating to the relationships between the parties.
+Participants are offered a series of courses on the Lugano campus and Milan campus.
+The program is completed with the development of a thesis and an internship in a national or international institution.
 The multi-faceted and interdisciplinary training offered by MEPIN has enabled its graduates to enter quickly and successfully into multinational companies, banks and finance companies, local authorities, non-governmental organizations, teaching and research institutes.
 The graduates of this Master's degree possess both multidisciplinary skills and specific knowledge, particularly in economics and political science, which allow them to work in all those sectors in which public and private cooperate.

 Bachelor's (Bachelor's degree) from a recognized university in Economics, Political Science, Law.
 Access to the Master is possible, subject to evaluation by the Management, including candidates from different university backgrounds.